He's Vietnamese. She's From North Korea. They Had To Wait 3 Decades To Marry

 As the two of them sit on the sofa now, gently touching each other on the arm as they speak, they seem every bit as in love as they describe being back in 1971, when they first met.

-"I don't regret anything," Canh says, laughing.
+"I don't regret anything," Ri says, laughing.
 "If I hadn't met him, if I hadn't come here, I would have been dead long before now."

 They don't have much money, she says — she wishes they did so she could help her country more.